YamaOK/SimpleClock/README.md

 ## Terms of service

 This application is free to use.
 For example...
 - You can use this app on your streaming.
-- You can use customise this app by yourself.
+- You can customise this app by yourself.

 ## Project setup
 ```